 The Wedding Planner

 I was planning on being a very relaxed bride.
-I consider myself relatively oraginsed and I’ve always loved planning and organising.
+I consider myself relatively oraginsed and I’ve always loved planning.
 I wanted to keep the details as simple and easy to pull together as possible.
-But the reality is that planning a wedding just is not an easy feat.
-It is honestly more stressful, all-consuming and eye-wateringly expensive than you can image.
-After many tears during the first couple of weeks of planning, I reached out to Dayna Viglietti from Strawberry Weddings and Events and asked for her help.
-Literally the first moment I reached out to her, Dayna went above and beyond for us, and her help kept me together in those few short weeks.
-You can’t actually picture just how much work goes into planning a wedding before you start – even if it is a micro-wedding, and I wish I’d had her expert guidance from the very beginning.
+But the reality is that planning a wedding simply is not an easy feat.
+It is honestly more stressful, all-consuming and eye-wateringly expensive than you can imagine.
+After many (like, many) tears during the first couple of weeks of planning, I reached out to Dayna Viglietti from Strawberry Weddings and Events and asked for her help.
+From literally the first moment that I reached out to her, Dayna went above and beyond for us, and her help kept me together in those few short weeks.
+You can’t actually picture just how much work goes into planning a wedding before you start – even if it is a micro-wedding, but I wish I’d had her expert guidance from the very beginning.
 When it came to double-checking lists, setting up expert timelines, keeping an eye on easy-to-miss details and masterminding foolproof backup plans, Dayna was always there to remind me, support me, encourage me and allow me to vent.

 My tip for future brides: If you have a dream wedding in mind but you’re not sure if your budget can stretch to make it work, it’s definitely worth reaching out to them to discuss your options.
 Sometimes a weekday or off-season wedding can work, or a smaller version of what you already had in mind.
 Be honest about your budget and your expectations, and see if they are able to accommodate you.